DIGITAL GEORGIA CIRCUIT

 An image is considered to be Monochrome only if it gives the impression of having no color (i.e. contains only shades of gray which can include pure black and pure white) OR it gives the impression of being a grayscale image that has been toned in one color across the entire image.
 (For example by Sepia, red, gold, etc.) A grayscale or multi-colored image modified or giving the impression of having been modified by partial toning, multi toning or by the inclusion of spot coloring does not meet the definition of monochrome and shall be classified as a Color Work.

-4. PSA Definition of Projected Image Division - Monochrome CREATIVE for all monochrome sections recognized by the PSA Projected Image Division.
+4. PSA Definition of Projected Image Division - Monochrome SCAPES for all monochrome sections recognized by the PSA Projected Image Division.

-5. PSA Definition of Nature Photography - for any sections recognized by the PSA Nature Division.
+5. PSA Definition of Nature Photography - OPEN for any sections recognized by the PSA Nature Division.

 Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.